Healthy Protein Flapjacks (Vegan)

 Here I've added some notes on each of the ingredients you'll need for this recipe - make sure you scroll down to the recipe card for the full quantities and instructions for this recipe.

-In terms of equipment, I recommend using a 7 x 7-inch baking tin for making your protein flapjacks and lining it with some baking paper so you can easily remove your flapjacks from the tin.
-Beyond that, you’ll need a mixing bowl and spoon, and that’s about it!
+In terms of equipment, I recommend using a 7 x 7-inch baking tin and lining it with some baking paper so you can easily remove your flapjacks once baked and cooled.
+Beyond that, you'll need a mixing bowl and spoon, and that's about it!

 Here are all the ingredients you'll need: